 Considering the scale of the increase of N fertilizer as suggested by Leitner et al., (2020), some level of change would be required for farmers to be able to increase their fertilizer usage to such a level.
 Fortunately, in June 2014, the Rwandan Ministry of Agriculture and Animal Resources introduced a policy called the National Fertilizer Policy.
 The policy was introduced to increase the usage of fertilizers by farmers in 2013 from 30 kg/Ha to at least 45 kg/Ha by 2017.
 While this is still less than the ideal quantity previously mentioned, it is an important sign of improvement.
 The policy will increase the prioritization of research and development of site and crop-specific recommendations for farmers.
 Another goal of the policy is to improve knowledge of advanced agricultural techniques that improve the efficiency, effectiveness, and environmental sustainability of using fertilizer (see footnote 6).
 Both goals align with those of the LSC-IS, which will provide location- and crop-specific advice as well as advanced techniques for fertilizer application.

-With proper implementation of the LSC AKIS, the Rwandan National Data Revolution Policy 2017 will be used to address issues on data accessibility, sharing, and security among others.
-This is because the LSC AKIS embodies several goals of the policy.
+With proper implementation of the LSC hub, the Rwandan National Data Revolution Policy 2017 will be used to address issues on data accessibility, sharing, and security among others.
+This is because the LSC hub embodies several goals of the policy.
 The policy states that the implementation of “Open Data” practices is a significant priority for Rwanda.
 Meaning the Rwandan Government has already made clear its intent to make as much data available to the public as possible.
-Bearing this in mind, an AKIS would perfectly exemplify this part of DRP, as its goal is to share agricultural knowledge and skills through data and digital innovations.
-Accordingly, MINICT advocates for “opening data and derived insights” to researchers, further showing how this policy will aid in data collection for the LSC AKIS.
+Bearing this in mind, LSC information services provided through an hub would perfectly exemplify this part of DRP, as its goal is to share agricultural knowledge and skills through data and digital innovations.
+Accordingly, MINICT advocates for “opening data and derived insights” to researchers, further showing how this policy will aid in data collection for the LSC hub.
 On page 8 it is written that another principle of the data revolution is for data to be “Easily Accessible & Usable.”
-The AKIS aims to be both.
+The LSC hub aims to be both.
 The DRP policy further provides key rules and regulations on all data including:

 Data that is non-sensitive will be consolidated and published on a central national data portal or other visible portals